kevin-fagan/go-links/README.md

 ## Roadmap

-This project is still in early development.
+This project is still in early development and is missing some basic features such as proper error handling and logging.
 Planned features include:

 - 🏷️ Tagging system
+- 📤 Ability to export your data
 - 🔐 Authentication / Permissions